QinqinAndMacaulayCat/ml_project/docs/report.md

 ### 4. Conclusion

-In this project, we explored various machine learning models to predict corporate bond yield to maturity changes using firm-level fundamentals, market-based risk factors, and macroeconomic indicators.
-Our findings indicate that ensemble methods like LightGBM outperform traditional linear models in both regression and classification tasks.
-Regularization techniques such as ElasticNet did not yield significant improvements over linear models in this context.
-However, the improvement was modest, suggesting that further enhancements such as more accurate data, additional features, or alternative modeling approaches may be necessary to achieve substantial gains in predictive accuracy.
+In this project, we explored a range of machine learning models to predict corporate bond yield-to-maturity changes using firm-level fundamentals, market-based risk factors, and macroeconomic indicators.
+Our results show that ensemble methods such as LightGBM consistently outperform traditional linear models in both regression and classification tasks, while regularization techniques like ElasticNet do not provide material improvements over the linear regression benchmark in this setting.
+The multilayer perceptron achieves test errors between those of the linear models and LightGBM, suggesting that there is some nonlinear structure in YTM changes that a neural network can exploit, although tree-based ensembles appear to leverage this structure more effectively under our current feature set and evaluation scheme.

+Overall, the performance gains across all models are modest: even the best-performing methods only reduce prediction errors by a limited margin relative to simple baselines.
+This indicates that a substantial portion of corporate bond YTM changes may be driven by noise or unobserved factors that are not captured by our variables.
+To achieve more meaningful improvements in predictive accuracy, future work may require cleaner and more granular data, richer feature representations (e.g., textual disclosures, market microstructure signals), or alternative modeling frameworks that more directly account for regime shifts and rare credit events.